 It’s Valentine’s Day, but now served up through the lens of Mom Goggles, as in “What do I have to make, bake, or create for a class of 23 small people?”
-Way different than, “Do I buy the lacy black teddy or the red one?” <Sigh> How things change once you become a mom.
+Way different than, “Do I buy the sexy black teddy or the red one?” <Sigh> How things change once you become a mom.

 Friday the 13th is the day most classrooms will be celebrating Valentine’s Day this year, given it falls on a Saturday.
 Which means YOU better get hopping to avoid that last-minute rush to CVS for the infamous box-o-cards complete with candy attachments.
 We all buy them, and we all wish we’d done something more creative, less caloric, and more like the days of old when we received that oh-so-special, homemade Valentine’s Day card from our favorite schoolboy crush.
 (Whose mom probably really made it.)

 Try something different this year with one of these fun & ingenious Valentine’s Day cards that are just as heartwarming as yesteryears’ made from red construction paper, doilies and Elmer’s glue.
 They’re fun to create and sure to win the hearts of children and moms everywhere.

 A+ for this Valentine’s Day Heart-Shaped Cake (without a heart-shaped pan!)